rascol/Raspberry-Pi-PPS-Client/client/pps-client.md

 The distributions obtained in testing pps-client are usually narrow which makes it difficult to estimate offset errors and standard deviations.
 Moreover there is ample evidence that the random component of the pps-client distriutions is well-modeled by a normal distribution but is also effectively binned by the 1 microsecond resolution of the system clock.
 The `NormalDistribParams` program makes it possible to directly compute normal distribution parameters from binned values of a sample distribution.

-The program fits an ideal normal distribution to the three binned sample values that wrap around the zero of the distribution.
+The program fits an ideal normal distribution to the three binned sample values that wrap around the peak of the distribution.
 While it is always possible to fit a normal distribution to any pair of sample points, only one specific normal distibution will fit three sample points.
-Moreover only specific combinations of three sample points will fit a normal distribution with a specific sample size.
+Moreover only a specific combination of three sample points will fit a normal distribution with a specific sample size.
 If the sample distribution is not normal, there will be a conformance error which is largest in the fit of the mean.
 The conformance error in the mean is a measure of the reliability of the calculated values of both ideal mean and ideal SD as they apply to the sample distribution.

 The program can be used to determine mean and SD for any of the sample distributions collected in testing pps-client.
 For example, the jitter distribtion in Figure 2a was evaluated for mean and standard deviation by providing the sample numbers for the sample bins around zero like this,